pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is `path` and where does it come from?

-* **Your Answer:** 'path' pulls in the path of the document and it is an node package that comes with node.
+* **Your Answer:** 'path' has built in methods that pulls in the path of the document and it is an node package that comes with node.

 ---